 Section 1:

-No less than one regular meeting shall be held each month at a place to be specified, unless the Chairperson or Vice Chairperson determines that cancellation of a regular meeting is appropriate under this Article, Section 2.
+No less than one regular meeting shall be held each month at a place to be specified, unless the Chair or Vice Chair determines that cancellation of a regular meeting is appropriate under this Article, Section 2.

 Section 2:

-Regular meetings may be cancelled by the Chairperson or Vice Chairperson when the Chairperson determines that because of the requirements of these By-laws of the HRO the Commission will be unable to conduct any business, or in the event of hazardous or inclement weather.
+Regular meetings may be cancelled by the Chair or Vice Chair when the Chair determines that because of the requirements of these by-laws the Commission will be unable to conduct any business, or in the event of hazardous or inclement weather.

 Section 3:

-Special meetings may be called at the discretion of the Chairperson, or upon the request of two (2) or more members, provided that no less than forty-eight (48) hours’ notice is given to each member, and provided that all notice requirements have been met for those hearings requiring notice pursuant to Section 4 of this Article.
+Special meetings may be called at the discretion of the Chair, or upon the request of two (2) or more members, provided that no less than forty-eight (48) hours’ notice is given to each member, and provided that all notice requirements have been met for those hearings requiring notice pursuant to Section 4 of this Article.
 Additionally, no special meeting shall be held without the oral approval of a quorum of the Commission.

 Section 4:

-All meetings shall be open to the public, noticed, and posted in accordance with the Illinois Open Meetings Act, ILCS 120/1.01 et. seq.
+All meetings shall be open to the public, noticed, and posted in accordance with the Illinois Open Meetings Act (ILCS 120/1.01 et seq.).

 Section 5: